 Lately, travel headlines practically shout: It’s a fee frenzy!
 A fee-for-all!
 Travellers are fighting mad about fees!

-Do you want to buy your way to a better trip?
+to buy your way to a better trip?
 Here are five ways to do that:

 Better economy seats